rfbproto/rfbproto/rfbproto.rst

 defined in the future.

 **BlockBefore**
-    All messages preceeding this one must have finished processing and taken effect before the response is sent.
+    All messages preceding this one must have finished processing and taken effect before the response is sent.

     Messages following this one are unaffected and may be processed in